Get to know the ghosts, they have a story to tell.

 The school closed it’s doors in 1969, and the period between its closing and the opening of the museum was not without drama too, Andy told us it almost didn’t happen.
 But that’s a story for another day!

-There is nothing manufactured about this place, it’s genuine, a gem in fact, rooted in the local area, but so important to our collective national memories.
+There is nothing manufactured about this place, it’s genuine, a gem in fact, rooted in the local area, but so important to our collective national memories as schoolchildren.
 But don’t take my word for it, experience this amazing space for yourself.
 Take your children, they’ll be as amazed as you.

 For further information on another delightful and unique Chilterns museum, the Natural History Museum in Tring is just how museums used to be, dressed fleas included.